simonchen/JDDJ_Reverse/README.md

                   }))
 ```
 <img src="2.png" />
-Now you can easily convert the 'm.b' to actual function string, alternatively, you can step in to the function m.b
+Now you can easily convert the 'm.b' to actual function codes, alternatively, you can step in to the function m.b
 <img src="2.1.png" />
 <img src="2.2.png" />